ricenoods/azur-lane-guide/README.md

 - Basic leveling mechanics:
     * You will receive reduced exp for fighting very low-level ships.
     * Your leveling efficiency highly depends on oil.
 Smaller ships use less oil.
-Usually the order (greatest cost to lowest) is as follows: Battleships > Battlecruisers > Carriers > Light Carriers/Heavy Cruisers > Light Cruisers > Destroyers.
+Usually the cost (greatest to lowest) is as follows: Battleships > Battlecruisers > Carriers > Light Carriers/Heavy Cruisers > Light Cruisers > Destroyers.
     * Limit breaking a ship will increase its oil cost.
 - EXP bonuses (bonuses stack multiplicatively):
     * Base XP is the amount given for A rank.
 Achieving a S rank gives 1.2x EXP.